-- Folks who volunteer at least ONE DAY (or equivalent trade) of service, or who pay a membership fee, can gain membership into the Berry Collective and earn summer U-Pick blueberry access to the farm.
+- Folks who volunteer at least ONE DAY (or equivalent trade) of service can gain membership into the Berry Collective and earn summer U-Pick blueberry access to the farm.
 You offer your service to help the farm, and the farm offers you the unique opportunity of the reduced cost and great joy of U-pick.

-- Volunteering may take the form of field or administrative labor.
+- Volunteering may take the form of field or administrative support.
 Picking, planting, sweeping, pruning, mulching, weeding.
-If you are not interested in the physical labor, we have other "indoor" jobs as well.
+If you are not interested in the physical activities, we have other "indoor" options as well.
 Folks have also volunteered to do financial services, yoga for our farm crew, chiropractic, computer consulting and more-- and these services can all be considered forms of Farm Service as well.

 - The "volunteer year" will run from September to June.
 We send announcements out to our Blueberry Information email list.
 Service must be completed by the end of June in order to qualify for that summer's Collective.